Just two months of conscious and proper practice of regular meditation seem to completely rebuild the human brain.

 The experiment was conducted on 16 volunteers who participated in the 8-week program aimed to reduce stress through mindfulness, developed by the Centre for Mindfulness (University of Massachusetts Medical School).

 All participants underwent MRI brain scanning before and after the training program.
-A comparison of the results showed an increase in gray matter in the hippocampus, a brain structure involved in memory processing, and in some other areas of the brain associated with self-awareness and introspection.
+A comparison of the results showed an increase in gray matter in the hippocampus, a brain structure involved in-memory processing, and in some other areas of the brain associated with self-awareness and introspection.

-Two years earlier, researchers at the University of California, Los Angeles with the help of high-resolution scanning of the brain, found that in people who regularly practice meditation, brain areas associated with the expression of emotions are significantly greater in size than in the control group.
+Two years earlier, researchers at the University of California, Los Angeles with the help of high-resolution scanning of the brain, found that in people who practice regular meditation, brain areas associated with the expression of emotions were significantly greater in size than in the control group.

-“We know that people who regularly practice meditation often express positive emotions, have the ability to maintain peace of mind and manifest a caring attitude towards others.
+“We know that people who practice regular meditation often express positive emotions, have the ability to maintain peace of mind and manifest a caring attitude towards others.